Salesforce, Inc. (NYSE:CRM) CEO Marc Benioff Sells 15,000 Shares

-Salesforce, Inc. (NYSE:CRM – Get Free Report) CEO Marc Benioff sold 15,000 shares of the firm’s stock in a transaction dated Monday, August 7th.
-The stock was sold at an average price of $215.68, for a total transaction of $3,235,200.00.
-Following the transaction, the chief executive officer now directly owns 16,206,166 shares of the company’s stock, valued at $3,495,345,882.88.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Salesforce, Inc. (NYSE:CRM – Get Free Report) CEO Marc Benioff sold 15,000 shares of the firm’s stock in a transaction on Friday, August 4th.
+The stock was sold at an average price of $215.15, for a total value of $3,227,250.00.
+Following the sale, the chief executive officer now owns 16,221,166 shares in the company, valued at approximately $3,489,983,864.90.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Marc Benioff also recently made the following trade(s):